Complex Regional Pain Syndrome: A Severe Consequence of Auto Accidents

 Damage to the nervous system often presents a greater challenge, however.
 Sometimes the injury is subtle enough that its effects don’t show up for weeks or months after.
 In rare cases, doctors have just begun to recognize a pattern of symptoms that previously hasn’t been identified as an ailment.

-That’s the case with complex regional pain syndrome (CRPS)—a chronic pain condition that, doctors now realize, can incapacitate people who have been involved in the physical trauma of a North Carolina traffic accident.
+That’s the case with complex regional pain syndrome (CRPS)—a chronic pain condition that, doctors now realize, can incapacitate people who have been involved in the physical trauma of a North Carolina auto accident.

 The nervous system is a complicated system of branches that extend throughout the human body, leading from all body parts to the spinal column and to the brain.
 Signals are continually passing along nerve fibers—orders from the brain to move a particular muscle group, as well as messages to the brain about sensations from various parts of the body.